sabina294/Project-04-Modern-Bank-API-Test-Cases/README.md

 # 🧪 Manual Testing Project

 ## 📌 Project Overview
-This repository contains all the manual testing artifacts for the **Modern Bank API** web application.
+This repository contains all the manual testing artifacts for the **Modern Bank API**  application.
 The project includes well-defined **test cases**, detailed **bug reports**, and a comprehensive **test execution report**, demonstrating a structured and methodical approach to software quality assurance.

 ---